 Free school meals

-Schools continue to provide free school meals support to eligible pupils, whether they are in school or at home - see our Free school meals page for more information.
+Schools continue to provide free school meals support to eligible pupils, whether they are in school or at home - see our Apply for free school meals page for more information.

 Prepaid gas and electricity meters